tsrhall87/Resume/README.md

 &nbsp;

 <div align="center">Passionate Project Manager with over a decade of experience in managing projects and operations in high pressure, multi-national environments.
 Exceptional work ethic with a passion for technology and the development of myself and colleagues through fostering a collaborative environment.
-Military service provided brilliant opportunities leading cross-functional teams of over 100 personnel to achieve complex and often ambiguous projects that required innovation.
-Eager to bring my worth ethic and good attitude to the challenging, diverse and ever-evolving IT field!</div>
+Military service provided brilliant opportunities leading cross-functional teams of over 100 personnel to achieve complex and often ambiguous projects that required innovation and determination.
+Eager to bring my worth ethic and attitude to the challenging, diverse and ever-evolving Microsoft </div>

 #### <div align="center">Professional Development Courses/Certifications</div>